 Sarah: Learning at 17 was definitely the right decision for me because I managed to pass before I was too busy with exams at college and I loved having the freedom to drive alone and with my friends.
 Because I learned and passed when I was 17, I feel like I am more confident now when driving and I have much more experience than I would have had if I had waited longer to learn.
 Also, I love that my parents trust me more now when I drive alone because I’ve already been driving for over two years.

-Jade: Looking back, I'm really glad that I took as long as I did.
+Jade: I'm really glad that I took as long as I did.
 I feel like by gaining a little bit of experience 10 lessons at a time and then having a break actually really helped me.
 I had the basics down but struggled with the instructor.
-When I found an instructor I got on with, I already knew the basic skills, I just needed to build up my confidence and I feel that this experience has made me a much more confident driver as I've had so much experience, feedback and constructive criticism!
+When I found an instructor I got on with, I already knew the basic skills, I just needed to build up my confidence!
 Also having friends, family members and partners having lessons, taking tests, and driving in general, I was able to get so much advice and so many tips from lots of different people.

 What would you say is the biggest perk of passing at the age you did?